waynodiablo/Oystercard/pills/javascript_module_pattern.md

 })(this);
 ```

-To explore this code, let's try and use the exclaim function.
-(Normally, you would not call a module inside the module itself, but we'll do that just for explanatory purposes.)
+To explore this code, let's try and use the exclaim function:

 ```js
 (function(exports) {